duarme/NotiSearch/README.md

 ### How it works

 The basic idea behind user-preferred searches new results is that the `Search` model has also a `notified_at` attribute with the timestamp of its last notification, so the `find_new_results` private method can filter products based on whether they were created or updated after the last notification.
 See Search#new_results.

+New search results for every search are searched periodically, see schedule.rb.

 ### To get started